Availability of the 2023 Strategic Monitoring Plans

+Availability of the 2023 Strategic Monitoring Plans**

 The department announces the availability of the 2023 Strategic Monitoring Plans.
 These plans represent the water quality and biological monitoring being done by the department in preparation for basin assessments as part of the watershed management approach.

-The Watershed Assessment program has developed the 2020 Strategic Monitoring Plans to assist in assessing the health of surface waters by conducting hydrological and biological watershed-based monitoring activities.
+The Watershed Assessment Section has developed the 2021 Strategic Monitoring Plans to assist in assessing the health of surface waters by conducting hydrological and biological watershed-based monitoring activities.
 These activities are carried out by seven Regional Operation Center (ROC) offices located throughout the department’s six district offices and by staff in Tallahassee.
 This extensive monitoring effort is accomplished through strong coordination with water management districts and city and county governments.

 These plans are initially constructed in the fall prior to the year of sampling, relying on data extracted from the Watershed Information Network (WIN), Florida STORET, the USGS database, external biological data provided to the department, biological data from the State Biological Database (SBIO) and input from DEP district staff.
 This information is assembled and specific parameters are targeted for sample collection in the waterbodies identified in the plans below.
 Implementation of the numeric nutrient criteria requires two to three years of data to assess a waterbody rather than a single year of data under previous rules.
 As a result of this data sufficiency requirement, in most years, each regional operation center will be monitoring in multiple basins.